ROTARY AND COMMUNITY GROUPS LAUNCH "TOGETHER AGAINST DOMESTIC VIOLENCE" PLAN

 “The alarming and increasing statistics globally, nationally and within our community is of major concern.
 In particular, with COVID-19 restrictions in place, Domestic Violence seems to be soaring.

 “As a humanitarian organisation, Rotary can play an important role in helping to end domestic violence.
 ‘Together against Domestic Violence’ is a motto that Rotary is looking to adopt nationwide,” he added.

-International Women’s Day, March 8, 2020 has been identified as the appropriate date to hold a public event to present a “Joint Action Plan” for victims and their children, so that they may lead a future life without oppression.
+Dr Grabert said with COVID19 restrictions slowly easing, the time was right to present the “Joint Action Plan” for survivors and their children, so that they may lead a future life without oppression.